Drawing from imagination

 Using reference to accompany your drawing

 So, what reference would one want to use for a creature like this?
 That’s where drawing from imagination really begins.
 There are millions of animal species out there you could pick from.
-It’s extremely useful to use keywords in this stage.
+It’s extremely useful to use keywords at this stage.
 Here are some examples that would fit an idea like the one above:

 Streamlined and bulky